 - Mal-iru mal-nek mal-feku!
 Mal-prenu la mal-dian mal-elefanton mal-el la mal-hundo

 = Come and eat!
 Leave the damned mouse to the cat.

 Other jokes satirize individuals or organizations prominent in the Esperanto movement.
-They are funny or not depending upon how stuck-in-the-mud you are, but they fall beyond the scope of this book.
+They are funny or not depending upon how stuck-in-the-mud you are, but they fall beyond the scope of this essay.
 The point is that jokes abound, and if something seems jarring, offensive, or even unintelligible, one possibility is that it is a well-intentioned joke.
 When nothing makes any sense at all, a vague smile is probably your best defense.
 (But then, you already knew that.)

 Return to top.